Opening remarks

 Utility refers to an improvement that goes beyond the current level of usefulness.
 This definition also implies three essential criteria that must be fulfilled:

 The interpretation of utility can vary.
-It might be expressed as a performance measure, indicating the degree of enhancement a new artifact offers over an existing solution.
+It might be expressed as a performance measure, indicating the degree of enhancement a new artefact offers over an existing solution.
 Alternatively, it could be gauged through end users’ perspectives, considering factors like efficacy, efficiency, effectiveness, or other relevant criteria.
 In some cases, utility could even be understood in terms of humanistic aspects like aesthetics or the sense of pleasure it provides.

 Phases